sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 Since revision 3.1 of the board, the Raspberry Pi Pico W can be directly soldered to the board.
 If you want to use a Raspberry Pi Pico WH, you will have to solder two 20-pin female headers connectors to the board.
 You can find them in [our store here](https://store.sidecartridge.com/products/pair-of-2-54mm-square-plugin-2p-female-headers), or in any electronic store.

-- A USB A to micro USB *data* cable to install and update the SidecarT firmware on the Raspberry Pi Pico W. It's important to note the emphasis on a "data" cable - a simple charging cable won't suffice.
+- A USB A to micro USB *data* cable to install and update the Multi-device firmware on the Raspberry Pi Pico W. It's important to note the emphasis on a "data" cable - a simple charging cable won't suffice.

 {:refdef: style="text-align: center;"}
 ![USB A to micro USB](https://sidecartridge.com/assets/images/quickstart/microusb.jpeg)